deengames/blog/content/2021/2021-09-28-gem-roguelike.md

 I hope, inshaAllah (God willing), I can complete the first world art, and some of the subsequent worlds, this month.
 We'll see how it goes.

 If you're interested in the game, sign up to the Revue newsletter [Revue newsletter](https://www.getrevue.co/profile/deengames) to get weekly updates.
-It's not spam, merely bullet-points summarizing weekly progress.
+It's not spam, but short, to-the-point weekly progress updates.